rusticlion/Manastorm/manastorm_codebase_dump.md

                 -- Visual metadata for VisualResolver
-                affinity = spell and spell.affinity or nil, attackType = spell and spell.attackType or nil, manaCost = manaCost,
+                affinity = spell and spell.affinity or nil, attackType = spell and spell.attackType or nil, visualShape = spell and spell.visualShape or nil, -- Copy visualShape if present manaCost = manaCost,
                 tags = { DAMAGE = true },
                 rangeBand = caster and caster.gameState and caster.gameState.rangeState or nil,